axodotdev/cargo-dist/book/src/workspace-guide.md

 ## Announcement Tags

+> See [the guide on using cargo-dist with cargo-release for more detailed documentation of how to tag your commits in various workspace configurations][cargo-release-guide]!

 When you push a Git Tag to your repository, cargo-dist's CI will try to create a single Announcement (A Github Release) for that tag.
 When you only have one Package that's a completely unambiguous operation.
 When you have multiple Packages we now need some way to disambiguate what you actually meant.

 1 Git Tag = 1 cargo-dist Announcement = 1 Github Release